8 Dangerous Weight Loss Methods That Could Destroy Your Health

 According to Medical News Today, it’s most common to get a tapeworm from raw meat.
 Unfortunately, you can buy pills with tapeworm eggs inside to purposefully swallow them.
 The idea behind this dangerous fad is that a tapeworm will “eat” the food you consume, making it possible to lose weight while eating whatever you want.
 It sounds too good to be true because it is.

 A tapeworm is a parasite — and you do not want a parasite living inside you even for a short amount of time.
 Healthline says tapeworms can disrupt organ function, block bile and pancreatic ducts, and enter and damage your brain.
-People who have tried the tapeworm diet have actually reported weight gain rather than weight loss, since it can increase your appetite.

 5. Tube feeding